Due to You

 Who it affects

-Social Security Scotland reports approximately 329,000 children in receipt of the Scottish Child Payment as of the most recent quarterly statistics.
-The 2026-27 rate puts the annual per-child value at £1,560.
-A three-child household receiving the payment is now around £4,680 a year better off than an equivalent household elsewhere in the UK.
+Social Security Scotland reports more than 322,000 children receiving the Scottish Child Payment in recent statistics.
+The 2026/27 rate puts the annual per-child value at £1,466.40.
+A three-child household receiving the payment is now around £4,399 a year better off than an equivalent household elsewhere in the UK.

 The uplift compounds with the 2025 removal of the bedroom tax by Scottish mitigation funding and the continued availability of the Best Start Grant and Best Start Foods — together the core package for low-income Scottish families with young children.